zestedesavoir/zmarkdown/packages/remark-captions/README.md

 # remark-caption [![Build Status][build-badge]][build-status] [![Coverage Status][coverage-badge]][coverage-status]

-This plugin allows you to add caption for figurative elements and source to quotation.
+This plugin adds custom syntax to add a caption to elements which might benefit from a legend.
+It wraps the said element in a `figure` node with `figcaption` node as last child.
+It is particularly interesting for use with quotes, images, tables, code blocks.

-It follows a "whitelist" approach : you just have to say "for this type of MDAST element I want to enable caption."
+It follows a "whitelist" approach: for each [mdast][mdast] node type for which you want to allow captioning you'll have to add a configuration property mapping a node type to its caption "trigger".

 ## Syntax

 ```markdown
 > Do it or do it not, there is no try
 Source: A little green man, with a saber larger than himself
 ```

-This removes the `Source` from the tree and add a `author` attribute to the blockquote element.

-At the end, it wraps everything in a new MDAST element `figure` fully compatible with `rehype`.

-The newly created caption is encapsulated inside a `figcaption` element.
+This takes what follows `Source: ` until the end of the block containing `Source: ` and puts this inside a `figcaption` mdast node.
+What precedes it becomes children of a `figure` node, the last child of this `figure` node being `figcaption`.

+Used with `rehype`, it generates the corresponding HTML elements.

 ```javascript
 interface figure <: Parent {